lucasgcb/skeleton/README.md

 To do:

-* Identify voice channels and join them.
-Either by request or randomly.
+* Identify voice channels randomly.
 * Have it stream off Youtube.
 * Set permissions so not anybody can turn off your Tiny Tim mix or adjust the volume to under 300% without being allowed to.
 * Make Command parsing less/not retarded.
 * Make an audio queue system so it can be more aware of what it is going to do, and less ghetto of course.
 * Make volume adjustable with parameters.
 Like, seriously, I really didn't feel like handling strings for now.
-* Fix Listener calls for audio commands causing a memory leak in musicCommands.js
+:heavy_check_mark: ~~Fix Listener calls for audio commands causing a memory leak in musicCommands.js~~
 * Rewrite Everything to less dumb degrees